-- Do you have any diagnosed mental health conditions?
+- Do you have any diagnosed mental illness or mental health conditions?

-- Have you ever attended addiction treatment before?
+- Have you ever attended an addiction treatment center or facility before?

 - Do you have any medical conditions that require treatment or medication?

-- Does your family have a history of mental illness or addiction?
+- Does your family have a history of a mental health disorder, illness, or addiction?